IHE/RAD.IRA/input/pagecontent/rad-x3.md

 The Receiver shall keep track of the `report` context (i.e. the anchor context).

-> Note: This is important because although the `DiagnosticReport-open` event includes other associated contexts such as `patient` and `study` in additional to the `report` anchor context, subsequent event(s) for this anchor context will only provide the `report` context.
-Therefore, keeping track of the `report` anchor context, regardless of whether the Receiver actually uses the context in its business logic, enables the Receiver to match subsequent events and hence reacts accordingly.
+> Note: This is important because although the `DiagnosticReport-open` event includes other associated contexts such as `patient` and `study` in addition to the `report` anchor context, subsequent event(s) for this anchor context will only provide the `report` context.
+Therefore, keeping track of the `report` anchor context, regardless of whether the Receiver actually uses the context in its business logic, enables the Receiver to match subsequent events and hence react accordingly.

 The Receiver shall *open* the corresponding `event.context` according to its application logic.
 In particular,
 - An Image Display shall display the patient's study corresponding to the `patient` and `study` context.
 - A Report Creator shall open the procedure corresponding to the `patient` and `study` context and be ready for reporting.
 It may use the `id` in the `report` context as the report ID for the eventual created report.
 - An Evidence Creator shall process the patient's study corresponding to the `patient` and `study` context.

-If the Receiver failed to process the event, then it shall return a `syncerror` back to the Manager using Send SyncError Event [RAD-X10](rad-10.html).
+If the Receiver fails to process the event, it shall return a `syncerror` to the Manager using Send SyncError Event [RAD-X10](rad-10.html).

 ### 2:4.X3.5 Security Considerations